Robert Huizenga: Career

 He has had recurring roles as writer, correspondent and advisor on numerous TV shows and movies, including, The Biggest Loser, (for 17 continuous seasons) Extreme Makeover, American Gladiators, Student Body, Dance Your Ass Off, Fourth and Long, Into the Wild, and Gone Girl.
 Past consulting jobs include Trapper John, M.D., Nurses, Empty Nest and House of God.

 Huizenga next authored Where Did All the Fat Go?
 The Wow!
 Prescription to Reach Your Ideal Weight and Stay There, about his straightforward obesity treatment based on knowledge gained while working with professional athletes and on NBC's The Biggest Loser.

 In January 2013, he opened "The Clinic", a combination resort, spa, and medical facility focusing on body optimization as well as the treatment of obesity and obesity-related illness.

-In 2016, Huizenga filed a law suit against The New York Post for libel after a series of articles with slanderous claims.
+In 2016, Huizenga filed a lawsuit against The New York Post for libel after a series of articles with slanderous claims.
 The "unnamed source" quoted in the Post's article was in fact never interviewed.
-Despite the fact that individuals in the public eye face a far higher bar to win a libel law suit (they must not only demonstrate the newspaper printed a falsehood, they must in addition prove the newspaper at the time of printing knew the information was false) - Huizenga prevailed and the New York Post settled the libel suit for an undisclosed sum.
+Despite the fact that individuals in the public eye face a far higher bar to win a libel lawsuit (they must not only demonstrate the newspaper printed a falsehood, they must in addition prove the newspaper at the time of printing knew the information was false) - Huizenga prevailed and the New York Post settled the libel suit for an undisclosed sum.

 Huizenga then released Sex, Lies and STDs: The Must Read Before You Swipe Right.
 Curiously, this book was in part inspired by an outrageously ignorant article in the New York Post showing blatant bias against the millions of persons worldwide with HIV.
 The initial chapters chronicle Huizenga's Los Angeles intern days when he helped one of the first individuals diagnosed with HIV.
 It later bookends those early days by up-close chronicling the November 2015 events surrounding Charlie Sheen's bombshell announcement of his HIV status on The Today Show with Matt Lauer.
-The 49 page book summary section about STD prevention, presentation, and treatment are pages every sexually active person should read - then re-read repeatedly since 145 million Americans are currently living with an active STD!